The Ford Explorer is our best midsize SUV, based on 2017 sales.

-For those of you seeking adventure in a capable, comfortable SUV, here’s the Ford Explorer.
+For those of you seeking adventure in a capable, comfortable SUV, check out the Ford Explorer.
+It’s our best midsize SUV, based on sales across all CarMax stores from January 1, 2017 through December 31, 2017.

 In production since 1991, the Explorer might not have started the SUV craze, but it’s certainly been around since the beginning of the modern, hold-everything, go just about anywhere in comfort, family vehicle.